 Copa del Rey trophy

 The Copa del Rey is the primary annual knockout cup competition in Spanish football.
 It was founded in 1903, making it the oldest competition of its kind in Europe.
 FC Barcelona is the current holder of the trophy, with their win against Athletic Bilbao in the 2011-12 final.
 In addition to Barcelona, Real Madrid, Atletico Madrid, Valencia, and Sevilla have all won Copa del Rey titles.

 The Champions League trophy is awarded to the winning club permanently.
 To qualify for this, a team must win the European Cup five times, or three times consecutively.
 Real Madrid were the first club to win the trophy permanently, in 1967.
 Ajax followed in 1973, winning three straight European Cups.
 Both Ajax and Real Madrid were champions of Europe’s top divisions, and the clubs were coached by the total football system of Johan Cruyff and Rinus Michels.

 The Lombardi Trophy is the official football trophy of the Super Bowl.
+If you’re eager to witness the awarding of the Lombardi Trophy in person, be sure to buy your Super Bowl Tickets well in advance to experience this incredible moment live.
 It was first presented to the Baltimore Colts in Super Bowl V. In the original presentation, the trophy was placed in the locker room of the winning team.
 Since then, it has been one of the most recognizable football trophies in the world.
 Here are some facts about the trophy and its history.
 If you want to know more about this prestigious trophy, keep reading.

 FA Cup trophy